natefinch/gorram/README.md

 func Sum(data []byte) [Size]byte
 ```

-Gorram understands functions that take a slice of bytes (or an io.Reader) should be
+Gorram understands functions that take a single slice of bytes (or an io.Reader)
-given stdin, or if an argument is specified, the argument is treated as a
+should read from stdin, or if an argument is specified, the argument is treated
-filename to open.
+as a filename to be read.

 Return values that are an array of bytes are understood to be intended to be
 printed with fmt's %x, so that you get `2c37424d58` instead of `[44 55 66 77